vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/02_CALENDAR_IN_THE_RIG-VEDIC_AGE.md

 The Rg-Vedas consist of 1028 hymns, containing over 40,000 lines of verses.

-The Vedas are regarded as 'Śrulis' or "revealed knowledge preserved by hearing."
+The Vedas are regarded as 'Śrutis' or "revealed knowledge preserved by hearing."
 According to savants, they were the outpourings of the heart and mind, of ancient priestly leaders, to their gods which were mostly forces of nature, intermingled very often with secular matter.
-Priestly families were trained to memorize the texts and pass them on to succeding generations in ways which guaranteed their transmi ssion without error or alteration of the text.
-Savants are almost unanimous in their opinion that the Rg-Vedic texts which were composed in an archaic form of Sanskrit, which was not completly understood even in 500 B.C,, have come to us without change.
-The orthodox Indian view that they are revealed knowledge is of course not shared by scholars, both eastern and western, who point out that very often in the text of the Vedas themselves and in Anukramanis or introductions to texts, the authors of each hymn are mentioned by name and family..
+Priestly families were trained to memorize the texts and pass them on to succeding generations in ways which guaranteed their transmission without error or alteration of the text.
+Savants are almost unanimous in their opinion that the Rg-Vedic texts which were composed in an archaic form of Sanskrit, which was not completly understood even in 500 B.C, have come to us without change.
+The orthodox Indian view that they are revealed knowledge is of course not shared by scholars, both eastern and western, who point out that very often in the text of the Vedas themselves and in Anukramanis or introductions to texts, the authors of each hymn are mentioned by name and family.

-To which locality are the Vedas to be ascribed ?
+## To which locality are the Vedas to be ascribed ?

 As regards locality, they are certainly to be ascribed to parts of Afghanistan, east of the Hindukush and the Punjab.
-The rivers of the Punjab, the Indus and its tributaries on both sides and the now lost Sarasvatī are frequently mentioned, the Ganges only once in a later text.
-The authors call themselves Aryas or Aryans, in contrast to the Dāsas or Dasyus who were alien to them, and with whom they came in frequent clash.
+The **rivers of the Punjab, the Indus and its tributaries** on both sides and the now lost **Sarasvatī** are frequently mentioned, the **Ganges only once in a later text**.
+The authors call themselves **Aryas or Aryans**, in contrast to the **Dāsas or Dasyus** who were alien to them, and with whom they came in frequent clash.
 The Dasyus are now taken to be partly Indus valley people, partly aboriginals.

-The Rg-Vedas describe a highly complex society of priests, warriors, merchants and artisans, and slaves but the rigid caste system had not yet developed.
-There are also references to cities, but no artefacts except some pottery, have yet been discovered. which can be referred to the Rg-Vedic Aryans.
+The Rg-Vedas describe a highly complex society of **priests, warriors, merchants and artisans**, and **slaves** but the rigid caste system had not yet developed.
+There are also references to cities, but no artefacts except some pottery, have yet been discovered which can be referred to the Rg-Vedic Aryans.

-The Rg-Vedic Aryans, it appears, were con temporaneous (if not older) with the great civilizations of Mesopotamia, both Sumerian, and later Accadian, and according to one view, some of the royal families of Asia Minor, were probably 'Vedic Aryans'.
+The Rg-Vedic Aryans, it appears, were contemporaneous (if not older) with the great civilizations of Mesopotamia, both Sumerian, and later Accadian, and according to one view, some of the royal families of Asia Minor, were probably 'Vedic Aryans'.
 It is therefore quite probable that they had attained as high a stage of civilization as that of Egypt of the Pyramid builders (2700 BC.), or of Sumer and Accad under Sargon I.

 Let us see what information we can gather about the calendar which they must have used for no civilized community can be without a calendar.

-* For details about Vedic antiquity, see Ancient Indian Chronology by P. C. Sengupta.

-+ It appears that Max Mūller has been a bit dogmatic in his opinion.
-Shortly after his death the names of the Vedic gode, Indra, Varuna, Mitra and the Nāśatyas in their Rg-Vedic forms were discovered in the Hittite clay tablets discovered at Boghaz Kuei in Asia Minor.
-They have been assigned to about 1450 B.C.
-More evidences about the Vedic Aryans were discovered in the excavations in the Sarasvatī valley now being undertaken by the Archaelogical Dept. of the Govt. of India.
-Further, fresh evidences are expected also in the archaelogical work undertaken in Afghanistan, Iran and Central Asia.

-216

-Translation: Twelve spoke-boards: One wheel : three pavels.
-Who understands these?
-In these there are 360 sankus (rods) put in like pegs which do not get loosened".

 Further, the whole life of Vedic Aryans was centred round sacrifices to their great gods ; and sacrifices had to be carefully timed with respect to seasons, and moon's phases.
 In fact, some sacrifices were year-long, as Dr. Martin Haug, the great Vedic scholar remarks in his introduction (p.
 46) to Aitarcya Brāhmaṇa (affiliated to the Rg-Veda).